blind is a collection of command line video editing utilities.

 Why does blind use CIE XYZ instead of Y'UV or YUV?

-Because Y'UV, which most videos use (for legacy reasons, namely that of black-and-white television) is not linear it has the same disadvantages as CIE L*a*b*.
+Y'UV has good performance for converting to sRGB and is has good subsampling quality, but it is not a good for editing.
+Y'UV is non-linear, so it has the same disadvantages as CIE L*a*b*.
 Y'UV does not have its transfer-function applied directly to it’s parameters, instead it is a linear transformation if the sRGB with its transfer-function applied.
-This means that no performance is gained during convertion to or from cooked video formates by using YUV.
+This means that no performance is gained during convertion to or from cooked video formats by using YUV.
 CIE XYZ also has the advantage that it is well-known and has a one-step conversion to almost all colour models.
 It also have the advantages that it’s parameters are named X, Y, Z, which makes it very easy to choose parameter when storing points instead of colours in a video.

 Doesn’t blind have any audio support?

 No, it is not clear that there is actually a need for this.
 There are good tools for editing audio, and ffmpeg can be used be used to extract the audio streams from a video or add it to a video.

 Is it really feasible to exit video without a GUI?

 Depends on what you are doing.
 Many things can be done without a going, and some thing are easier to do without a GUI.
 If you find that you need GUI it possible to combine blind with a graphical editor.
 Furthermore, blind could be used in by a graphical editor if one were to write a graphical editor to use blind.